mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/02/kyverno.md

 This [policy report](https://kyverno.io/docs/policy-reports/) is in place with policies with [`background: true`](https://kyverno.io/docs/writing-policies/background/), which is the default value for any policy.

-We can see the error message by running the following command:
+We can see more details about the error by running the following command:
 ```bash
 kubectl get policyreport cpol-pod-require-name-label \
     -n default \